oelizondo/learn-git/readme.md

 $ brew upgrade git
 ```

+##### Small not on the ```brew``` command:
+Brew stands for Homebrew, a very nice package manager, specifically for OSX, this PM will help you in the future, for installing things like databases, like Postgres, programming languages, like Ruby, and version managers, like RVM.

+You can download it here: [HOMBREW](http://brew.sh/).

 ###Initializing Git

-Alright, you've got your machine with git, so now let's start using it.
+Alright, you've got git in your machine, so now let's start using it.

-This is going to be a mini tutorial on how to use git, so we'll make a small repository.
+This is going to be a mini-tutorial on how to use git, so we'll make a small repository.

 First let's make our folder.
-(I'll use my personal directory path but you an use your own)
+(I'll use my personal directory path but you an use your own):

 ```console
 $ cd Docmuents/Playground/Projects